 Currently, I’m incredibly passionate about simplifying the web experience.
 The complexity of web tooling, coupled with the size and slowness of websites and overwhelming advertising practices, presents significant challenges.

-Complex tooling makes it harder for new developers to get started.
-Larger sites are both an environmental and an accessibility problem.
-Then there’s privacy concerns when you introduce code from companies like Facebook, Twitter and Google (and to a lesser extent wordpress.com).
-But it doesn’t have to be this way.
+Complex tooling makes it difficult for new developers to get started while larger sites contribute to environmental issues and accessibility concerns.
+Additionally, privacy becomes compromised when incorporating code from companies like Facebook, Twitter, Google (and to a lesser extent wordpress.com).
+However, there are alternatives.

-For wordpress.com—by using Jetpack you give them access to your site content.
-They suck everything up so that there’s a copy of your site on theirs.
-This allows them to do things like improve the site search, or offer related posts, but it also means that they have a bit more control over you.
+Regarding wordpress.com—by using Jetpack—you grant them access to your site content.
+They create a copy of your site on their platform, enabling features like improved site search or related posts.
+However, it also means they have more control over your website.

-I’ve recently started comparing the amount of code used in Jetpack with the amount of code I am writing, and I’m definitely winning (assuming less code is better).
-I’ve managed this through a combination of fewer features, and trying to approach things from a different perspective.
+Recently, I compared the amount of code used in Jetpack with what I’ve written for Toolbelt—and I’m certainly winning (assuming less code is better).
+Achieving this has been possible through a combination of fewer features and a different approach to development.